N1ghtCodes/N1ghtCodes/README.md

 # Hello

 My name is George, i know javascript / node.js and html.\
-But i also know a bit of python and lua.
+But i also know a bit of python.

 <br><br>
 ## 🤖 My Discord bot